agaricide/puppeteer-functional-patterns/puppeteer-functional-patterns/puppeteer-functional-patterns-1.md

 ```
 Great.
 Now the `page.evaluate` is wrapped in a descriptive, self-documenting function.  `scrapePage` looks much cleaner, too.
 It's concerns are 1) creating and disposing the page object, and 2) aggregating the results of the Page interations.
 This is fine for now.

 One point of improvement is the nested `return` in the `scrapeTags` method.
-We are returning `page.evaluate`, which is immediately returning a mapped array.
+We are returning `page.evaluate`, which is then returning a mapped array.
 We can use the [implicit return](https://stackoverflow.com/a/28889451/10230843) of an arrow function to more tersely express this, while also eliminating some nesting:

 ```typescript
 const scrapeTags = (page: Page) => page.evaluate(() => {